RJNow/emerald/_posts/2016-12-19-String_interpolation.md

 ---
 title: Template literals
 ---
-Is a new way to create a String.
+A form of Interpolation, Its a new way to create a String.
 It's introduced in ES6, where were given more control over dynamic strings in our programs.

-To create a template literal, instead of single quotes (') or double quotes (") quotes we use the backtick (`) character.
+To create a Template literal, instead of single quotes (') or double quotes (") quotes we use the backtick (`) character.
 This will produce a new string, and we can use it in any way we want.

 ```javascript